kmesh-net/website/content/en/docs/userguide/locality_loadbalance.md

 This document introduces how to use Locality Load Balancing with Istio in the Kmesh.

-> The current Kemsh Locality Load Balancing is at the L4 level and only support [Locality Failover](https://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/failover/).
+> The current Kmesh Locality Load Balancing is at the L4 level and only support [Locality Failover](https://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/failover/).

 #### What is Locality Load Balancing?
 A locality defines the geographic location of a workload instance within mesh.
 Locality Load Balancing in service mesh helps improve the availability and performance of services by intelligently routing traffic based on the location of the service instances.